Litokol® Translucent Grout – Information

 – Litokol epoxy grout products live up to the claim of being non-toxic and safe for installers, animals, and for the environment as a whole.
 They have been installed in ponds throughout Europe for many years.

 – The Technical Data sheets refer to fish toxicity, but this is in relation to the individual, uncured components.
-Once mixed and cured, the product is non-toxic.
+Once mixed and cured, the product is non-toxic and food-safe.

 – I do not recommend this grout for beginners.
 Whilst it is not difficult to use, it does require a different clean-up method, which may confuse “newbies”.